Herman Keiser Biography: Golfer Was Dark-Horse Masters Champ

 Date and place of death: December 24, 2003, in Akron, Ohio

 Nickname: "The Missouri Mortician."
-The name derived from serious demeanor on the golf course, and quiet way off it.
+The name derived from a serious demeanor on the golf course, and a quiet way off it.
 A 1946 newspaper article described Keiser as "quiet, retiring, modest, clean-living" and "an extremely deliberate golfer who plays with his eyes shaded by a white sun visor."

 Tournament Wins by Herman Keiser